Plethysms of symmetric functions and highest weight representations: Introduction

 In particular, $\langle s_\nu \circ s_{\mu + (1^r)}, s_{\lambda + (n^r)} \rangle = \langle s_\nu \circ s_\mu, s_\lambda \rangle$ if $r \ge \ell(\mu)$ and $r \ge \ell(\lambda)$.
 We give an upper bound for the stable multiplicity at the end of \S\ref{sec:Brion}.

 \begin{theorem} If $n^\star \in \N$, $\lambda^\star \in \Par(mn^\star)$ and $\langle s_{(n^\star)} \circ s_\mu, s_{\lambda^\star}\rangle \ge 1$ then

 \end{theorem}

 For our final theorem we need some further combinatorial definitions.
+The dominance order on partitions is the partial order defined by $\lambda \unrhd \mu$ if $\lambda_1 + \cdots + \lambda_i \ge \mu_1 + \cdots + \mu_i$ for all $i \in \N$.
 Semistandard tableaux, with entries from an arbitrary totally ordered set, are defined in \S\ref{subsec:pts} below.
 In particular, $\SSYT_\N(\mu)$ denotes the set of semistandard $\mu$-tableaux with entries from $\N$.
 We order $\SSYT_\N(\mu)$ by the total order defined in Definition~\ref{defn:totalorder}.

 \begin{definition}{\ } \begin{defnlist}

 \item A \emph{plethystic semistandard tableau} of \emph{shape} $\mu^\nu$ is a semistandard $\nu$-tableau whose entries are tableaux in $\SSYT_\N(\mu)$.